Adaptive Reorganization of Neural Pathways for Continual Learning with Spiking Neural Networks: Results

-Self-organization in the brain is also reflected in the self-repairing capability after injury~\cite{dresp2020seven}.
+The adaptive reorganization in the brain is also reflected in the self-repairing capability after injury~\cite{dresp2020seven}.
 Our brain is a robust system that can withstand various perturbations or even multiple micro-strokes without significant deleterious impact~\cite{joyce2013human}.
-After the injury of one subsystem, the brain is able to self-organize to select new subsystems (synapses or networks) to perform functions previously handled by the injured subsystem, which is known as the functional plasticity~\cite{freed1985promoting,anderson2005functional}.
+After the injury of one subsystem, the brain is able to adaptively reorganize and select new subsystems (synapses or networks) to perform functions previously handled by the injured subsystem, which is known as the functional plasticity~\cite{freed1985promoting,anderson2005functional}.
 For example, in the visual system of cats, after parts of the retina are lesioned and injured, up to 98\% of afferent neurons generate new receptive fields in the residual uninjured areas by optimizing neuronal connectivity when receiving previous inputs again ~\cite{sabel2011vision}.
-Similarly, after partial peripheral nerve injury in the monkey brain, connections from the somatic surface to the primary sensory cortex undergo substantial reorganization.
+Similarly, after partial peripheral nerve injury in the monkey brain, connections from the somatic surface to the primary senory cortex undergo substantial reorganization.
 Electrophysiological recordings show that stimuli inputs that are previously responded to in the injured area now produce a reaction in the neighbouring uninjured area~\cite{xerri1998plasticity}.
 This self-organizing repair capacity is also found extensively in the medial prefrontal cortex, hippocampus, and amygdala~\cite{bremner2007structural}.